 You will have a specific budget to stick to as a student but with a few helpful hints and tips you can make your money go a long way.

 Here is a basic example of how to calculate your expected income over the academic year.
-This is based on a 41-week academic year, including the Christmas and Easter vacations, for three-year undergraduate honours courses.
+This is based on a 40-week academic year, including the Christmas and Easter vacations, for three-year undergraduate honours courses starting in 2023/24.